lelesgaray/lelesgaray.github.io/_posts/2020-04-30-create_bubble_map.md

 ## Data import and libraries

-We will start by importing the usual libraries for data wrangling and the Plotly libraries we will use.
+We start by importing the usual libraries for data wrangling and the Plotly libraries we will use.

 ``` python
 import numpy as np